ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 It is often necessary to set multiple specification keywords at once in order to transform a valid configuration specification to another valid one.
-Therefore some kind of transaction is required so the typechecking only happens when the whole changes have been made.
+Therefore some kind of transaction is required so the type checking only happens when the whole changes have been made.
 The easiest way to do this is to use the command `kdb shell`.
 An example of its usage is shown below.
 In case you prefer a graphical tool to edit configuration specifications you can use the qt-gui for Elektra.